iTwin/itwinjs-core/docs/presentation/hierarchies/CustomNode.md

 Generally, when a node is created, the rules engine has to determine whether it has children before returning it.
 This requires evaluating child node rules and, usually, executing additional queries.
-This attribute allows telling the engine that nodes created by this specification always or never have children.
+This attribute allows telling the engine that nodes created by this specification always or never have children, which may substantially improve performance of creating nodes in cases when getting child nodes is expensive.

 In case when the attribute value "lies":